elcodi/docs/docs/quick-start.md

 $ php app/console elcodi:locations:populate ES
 ```

-> This could take several minutes per country, be patient
+This could take several minutes per country, be patient and provide PHP as much
+memory as possible.

 ### 3. Load the plugins